 Signing up to AGL online could see you bank a bonus 10,000 flybuys points, in addition to earning one point for every $1 spent on gas going forward.
 What’s more, AGL is also offering a month of ‘free’ gas usage and supply on its Savers and Set and Forget plans.
 See the AGL website for further details.

 Energy giant Origin arrived in Western Australia to much media attention in 2017.
 It gives households in the state three different gas products to choose from based on personal preferences.
-All of its plans come with discounts that apply for a 12-month benefit period.
+Two of its plans come with discounts that apply for a 12-month benefit period.
 And like most other providers, Origin’s gas plans come with no lock-in contracts or exit fees.
 Here’s what’s on offer:

 WA gas customers with Origin can manage their account and bills online at any time of the day.